-- 1) Make-up work is allowed for full credit and grade for excused absences. - 2) Make-up work is allowed for unexcused absences.
-Teachers may, at their discretion, record a 10% reduction in the grade for tests and major projects that meet standards or proficiency.
-Teachers may also, at their discretion, record the lowest passing grade (e.g., "D" or "60") for homework, unless less than 50% of the work was successfully completed. - 3) All make-up work must be submitted within two days, not including the day of return, for each day of an absence.
-Previously assigned work is due the day of return.
-Under extenuating circumstances and at teacher's discretion, additional time may be allowed.

-2. Statewide, Standardized Assessments (F.S.
-1008.22)
+- Makeup work shall be accepted for full credit and grade for excused, unexcused absences, and external suspensions. - ii.
+All make up, including quizzes and tests, work must be submitted/taken within two school days upon return to the missed class, not including the day of return, for each day of an absence. - iii.
+When assignments and appropriate instruction are provided prior to the absence, make-up work (including major projects) is due on the day of return to the missed class. - iv.
+Under extenuating circumstances and at teacher's discretion, additional time may be allowed. - 2.
+Statewide, Standardized Assessments (F.S.
+1008.22 - Each student must participate in statewide, standardized assessments at designated grade levels as required by F.S.
+1008.22. - EOC assessments for Algebra 1, Geometry, Biology I, and United States History shall be administered to students enrolled in such courses as specified in the Course Code Directory. - c.
+Students enrolled in the course, as specified in the Course Code Directory, with an associated statewide,

-- a.
-Each student must participate in statewide, standardized assessments at designated grade levels as required by F.S.
-1008.22. - EOC assessments for Algebra I, Geometry, Biology I, and United States History shall be administered to students enrolled in such courses as specified in the Course Code Directory. - c.
-Students enrolled in a course, as specified in the Course Code Directory, with an associated statewide, standardized EOC assessment must take the EOC assessment for such course and may not take the corresponding subject or gradelevel statewide, standardized assessment. - d.
+- standardized EOC assessment must take the EOC assessment for such course and may not take the corresponding subject or grade-level statewide, standardized assessment - d.
 The statewide, standardized EOC assessment must be used as the final cumulative examination for its associated course.
-No additional final assessment may be administered in a course with a statewide, standardized EOC assessment. - e.
-Students with disabilities who meet state-defined exemption criteria must be administered an alternative assessment (F.S.
-1008.22(8)(4)). - 1) Parents of students with disabilities must also be provided with information about required state assessments and EOC waivers. - f.
-Students with disabilities for whom the IEP committee determines that an EOC assessment cannot accurately measure the student's abilities, taking into consideration all allowable accommodations, shall have the EOC assessment results waived for the purpose of determining the student's course grade and credit. - This waiver shall be limited to performance on an assessment that is waived for the purpose of receiving a course grade or standard high school diploma, as applicable. - g.
-For English Language Learners (ELL) who are currently receiving services, the assessments may be administered with any one or a combination of the accommodations as authorized by F.A.C.
-6A- 6.09091 to enable them to fully participate in all assessments.
+No additional final assessment may be administered in a course with a statewide, standardized EOC assessment. - e. students with disabilities who meet state-defined exemption criteria must be administered an alternative assessment (F.S.
+1008.22(8)(4). - Parents of students with disabilities must also be provided with information about required state assessments and EOC waivers. - f.
+Students with disabilities for whom the IEP committee determines that an EOC assessment cannot accurately measure the students abilities, taking into consideration all allowable accommodations, shall have the EOC assessment results waived for the purpose of determining the student's course grade and credit. - This waiver shall be limited to performance on an assessment that is waived for the purpose of receiving a course grade or standard high school diploma, as applicable. - g.
+For English Language Learners (ELL) who are currently receiving services, the assessments may be administered with any one or a combination of the accommodations as authorized by (F.A.C 6A -6.09091 to enable them to fully participate in all assessments.
+Pursuant to Section 1003.433(3), F.S., beginning with the 2022-23 school year, students who have been enrolled in an English Speakers of Other Languages (ESOL) program for less than 2 school years and have met all requirements for the standard high school diploma except for passage of any assessment required for graduation as specified by Section 1003.4282 or 1008.22, F.S., or alternate assessment is eligible for a standard high school diploma.
+Population: Students in the U.S. for less than two years (based on the DEUSS) at the time of graduation (last day of school year).
+11th and 12th grade.
+Accommodations are allowed on all options.
+These are multiples options for students to demonstrate mastery on standards: